 - Walking.
 This low-impact activity can be performed virtually anywhere, and its pace and distance are easily adjusted.

 - Swimming.
 Water provides a supportive, weightless environment that is excellent for performing aquatic exercises designed to strengthen the back muscles.

 Considering surgical canal stenosis treatments

-We are the leaders in minimally invasive spine surgery and have helped more than 75,000 patients find relief since 2005.
-By using a less than 1-inch incision and other muscle-sparing techniques we can offer patients a streamlined outpatient experience with a shorter recovery time compared to traditional open spine procedures.^
+We are the leaders in minimally invasive spine surgery and have helped thousands of patients find relief since 2005.
+By using a less-than-1-inch incision and other muscle-sparing techniques, we can offer patients a streamlined outpatient experience with a shorter recovery time compared to traditional open spine procedures.^